Lifting pseudo-holomorphic polygons to the symplectisation of $P \times \mathbb{R}$ and applications

 Any gradient flow line of $F_\lambda$ which is tangent to the $t$-direction in $U$ must be contained entirely in a line of the form $\R \times \{p\}$, where $p$ is a critical point of $f$.
 In particular, such a gradient flow line cannot connect two critical points.

-Consequently, a non-trivial gradient flow line of negative expected dimension occurring in the family $(F_\lambda,dt \otimes dt+g)$ that connects two critical points projects under $\pi$ to a non-trivial (reparametrised) gradient flow-line of $(f,g)$ in $\Lambda$ that connects the corresponding critical points of $f$.
+Consequently, a non-trivial gradient flow line of negative expected dimension occurring in the family $(F_\lambda,dt \otimes dt+g)$, which connects two critical points, projects under $\pi$ to a non-trivial (reparametrised) gradient flow-line of $(f,g)$ in $\Lambda$, which moreover connects the corresponding critical points of $f$.
 An index computation implies that they both have the same expected dimension.

 Since $(f,g)$ is a Morse-Smale pair by assumption, the above argument shows that there cannot be any non-trivial gradient flow lines of negative expected dimension in the family $(F_\lambda,dt \otimes dt+g)$.
 It follows that this family induces a trivial cobordism of the rigid gradient flow lines.